Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: Performance

 \section{Performance}

 This section describes the performance of the detector setup in the simulation framework described above.
-We specifically study the performance for the following tasks. \begin{itemize} \item MuID at momenta of 1GeV and 5GeV. \item Energy reconstruction for neutrons and $K_L$, the particles relevant at the EIC in two momentum regions.
-From 0.5~GeV to 2.75~GeV and from 2.75~GV to 5~GeV. \item Time-of-Flight performance for hadrons that can be used to determine energies in conjunction with the ID performance \end{itemize} We note that we use mono-energetic muons but hadrons with a continuous momentum distribution.
-We do this to determine the momentum dependent energy resolution of the calorimeter while still keeping the straightforward objective of monoenergetic MuID in the optimization.
+For each simulation we generate particles with momenta between 0.5~GeV/$c$ and 5~GeV/$c$.
+We refer to the 0.5~GeV/$c$ to 2.75~GeV/$c$ range as the ``low energy'' range, and from 2.75~GeV/$c$ to 5~GeV/$c$ as the ``high energy'' range.
+We then specifically study the performance for the following tasks. \begin{itemize} \item MuID in the low and high energy ranges. \item Energy reconstruction for neutrons and $K_L$, the particles relevant at the EIC, in the low and high energy ranges. \item Determination of time of flight for hadrons that can be used to determine energies in conjunction with the PID. \end{itemize}